 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by this Policy.

-Any questions regarding this Policy and our privacy practices should be sent by email to
+Any questions regarding this Policy and our privacy practices should be sent to us using the following details:

 How do we collect information from you?

-We obtain information about you when you use our website, for example, when you complete the contact form, when you complete the site registration form or engage with other forms within our site.
+We obtain information about you when you use our website, for example, when you complete the contact form, when you complete the site registration form, purchase a product from our store or engage with other forms within our site.

 What type of information is collected from you?

 The personal information we collect might include your name, address, email address, IP address, and information regarding what pages are accessed and when.
 If you make a donation online or purchase a product from us, your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.

 It is possible to switch off cookies by setting your browser preferences.
 For more information on how to switch off cookies on your computer, visit our full cookies policy.
 Turning cookies off may result in a loss of functionality when using our website.

 We may use your information to :